ARSINOE-project/data-management-service/docs/source/index.rst

    :requestheader Authorization: `API token`
    :formparam file file: The resource file. (optional)
    :formparam string resource: A json string containing the rest of the fields listed below:
-   :formparam string dataset_id: The id of the owning dataset.
-(Inside resource json)
-   :formparam string url: The url to an external resource.
+   :<json string dataset_id: The id of the owning dataset.
+(Inside resource json) :<json string url: The url to an external resource.
 This must be provided only if a file upload is not provided. (optional) (Inside resource json)
-   :formparam string description: The description of the resource. (optional) (Inside resource json)
-   :formparam string format: The format of the resource, e.g. csv, shp, html etc (optional) (Inside resource json)
-   :formparam string name: The name of the resource.
+   :<json string description: The description of the resource. (optional) (Inside resource json) :<json string format: The format of the resource, e.g. csv, shp, html etc (optional) (Inside resource json) :<json string name: The name of the resource.
 (Inside resource json)